Betterjingxuan/FLASH_01/README.md

 - Structure: Maintain the data structures for FLASH.

 ### Files
+- main.java: All algorithms are implemented in 'main.java'
 - Game/GameClass.java: The global initialization and experimental setup.
-- Gloval/Info.java: All settings related to determinism.
+- Global/Info.java: All settings related to determinism.